andrey5608/gatling-example-project/README.md

 # gatlingExampleProject

-This is an example test using Gatling.
-You could use HTTP server from repo https://github.com/andrey5608/sensorApi as API under test.
+This is an test example of using Gatling.
-Gatling simulations are written in Scala.
+Gatling simulations were wrote in Scala.

 Report example:
 https://andrey5608.github.io/gatlingExampleProject/reportExample/index.html